alisonmyers/canvas-user-analytics/README.md

 ### Downloading New Analytics

 The project relies on a regular download of Canvas's Analytics data.
-On a regular basis, you should be downloading the New Analytics data - the scripts will prompt you to add the data to the correct folder when needed.
+You should be downloading the data from canvas - the scripts will prompt you to add the data to the correct folder when needed.

 1. Navigate to Canvas Analytics -> `Reports`
 2. Select `Run Report` for Course Activity